How To Overspend: Epic 6 Month RV Trip Expenses

 Also keep in mind that RVing costs vary drastically from person to person depending on the size of your family, how you’re living, what you’re doing, how fast you’re moving, and many other factors.
 We just want to show you what this kind of trip cost us.
 It may cost you more or less.

-Included RV Costs
+Included RV Costs for 6 Month RV Trip

 The following costs are those we tracked during our trip.
 We’ll tell you a bit about each category in the bullet points.
 Then check out the table for average monthly costs and total 6 month costs.